sudnya/video-classifier/lucius-technical-documentation.md

 ## 4. High Performance Architecture

-Lucious is designed with high performance in mind to be able to scale to large data sets.
+Lucius is designed with high performance in mind to be able to scale to large data sets.
 It uses three principles to achieve high performance.

 * Use high performance accelerator architectures (e.g. GPUs) in single nodes.